-Student leaders are among the highest-achieving and most passionate minds in their school communities, and they deserve to be recognized for their hard work.
-NASSP student leadership programs like the National Honor Society (NHS), the National Junior Honor Society (NJHS), and National Student Council (NatStuCo) offer numerous opportunities for your best and brightest to be celebrated.
+Student leaders are among the highest-achieving and most passionate minds in their school communities—and they’re supported by an equally passionate and dedicated group of advisers.
+Everyone involved in NASSP student leadership programs like the National Honor Society (NHS), the National Junior Honor Society (NJHS), and National Student Council (NatStuCo) deserve to be recognized for their hard work, which is why numerous opportunities are available to celebrate your best and brightest.

 Each year, NHS awards $2 million to 600 deserving senior members, with the national winner taking home $25,000 to help them achieve their higher education goals.

 This award recognizes 500 exceptional NJHS students with $500, to be placed in a college savings account program-managed by Oppenheimer Funds (OFI Private Investments) as part of the New Mexico Education Trust Board’s 529 college savings plan: The Education Plan.